twhjames/ip/README.md

 ════════════════════════════════════

 👤 [You]   : mark 1
-✅ [Helix] : Task marked as complete!
+✅ [helix.Helix] : Task marked as complete!
     [T][✔] Read a book

 👤 [You]   : unmark 1
-❌ [Helix] : Task marked as incomplete!
+❌ [helix.Helix] : Task marked as incomplete!
     [T][ ] Read a book

 👤 [You]   : delete 1